mcguffieCZ/stuff/_posts/2019-08-29-Owncloud Quickstart.markdown

    <p>Users table is presented.</p>
 2. In the *Username* field, provide a name for the new user.
 3. In the *E-Mail* field, provide an email for the new user.

-   **<p>Note:** If groups have been created, new users can be added to a group by selecting the  group name in the dropdown menu.
-Groups can also be created and users added using the dropdown menu in the *Groups* column.</p>
+   > **Note:** If groups have been created, new users can be added to a group by selecting the  group name in the dropdown menu.
+Groups can also be created and users added using the dropdown menu in the *Groups* column.
 4. Click *Create*.

    <p>The user is created and visible in the table.</p>